concord-consortium/portal-pages/README.md

 1. The server will load the local .html and .css from form field 1 and then place a watch on those files so that any change to the html results in an automatic page reload and any change to the .css will result in a automatic style change without a reload (just like [live-server](https://github.com/tapio/live-server) does)
 2. The server will fetch the contents of the remote portal url and then do the following before displaying it
     1. It will add a <base href="..."> tag right after the opening head tag pointing to the remote portal url so that relative url references are automatically resolved to the remote server
     2. It will add a style tag pointing to the local server which will return the .css file in step 1 so that automatic style changes can be done on css changes.
     3. It will use the selector in the form to create a "hole" in the document which is then filled with the .html in step 1.
     4. It will add a script tag pointing to a script on the server that will open a websocket and either reload the page or cause the style links to reload based on a file watch change event sent from the server.
-The script also overrides the XMLHttpRequest.open function so that relative urls are rewritten to point to the /ajax-proxy/ endpoint on the developement server to get around CORS restictions.
+The script also overrides the XMLHttpRequest.open function so that relative urls are rewritten to point to the /ajax-proxy/ endpoint on the development server to get around CORS restrictions.

+By default the `start-portals` does not replace the remote portals portal-pages.js and portal-pages.css.
+If you want to develop portal-pages.* at the same time as you are working on the home page or collection pages, you can use the ResourceOverride Chrome extension.
+You will need to run a second server: `npm run start:prod`.
+This will provide the portal-pages.js and portal-pages.css.
+See the 'Testing local Portal Pages with a remote Portal' below for info on setting up ResourceOverride.

 #### Mocking AJAX Requests